lucashsilva/lucashsilva/README.md

 ## Hi there 👋 I am Lucas!

-I'm a Software Engineer and Computer Science M.Sc.
-Student living in Brazil.
+I'm a Software Engineer.
 My main skills are Web/Hybrid development and drinking beer or coffee.
 I'm also a dog person 🐶 and I love to travel ✈️.

 I'm available in 🇬🇧 🇩🇪 🇧🇷.